 |Vi (Tibbetts) and Art Sutherland|

-The Cumtux, Clatsop County Historical Society’s quarterly journal, accepted my article and published it across two issues: Fall 2014 and Winter 2015.
+The Cumtux, Clatsop County Historical Society’s quarterly journal, accepted the article and published it across two issues: Fall 2014 and Winter 2015.
 They were then gracious enough to allow me to republish the story as a standalone book in 2016.
 Throughout this process, my father was my primary editor and consultant, and we continue to collaborate on all things related to Calvin Tibbets.

 Feedback from readers and public presentation attendees has taught me that what they appreciate most about Calvin Tibbets is being able to experience life in early Oregon vicariously through the eyes of an ordinary stonecutter from Maine who made a difference in Oregon history through personal strength and perseverance.
 So, as can be seen on the Events page, many of my PowerPoints expand on specific aspects of Tibbets' life which are touched on in the book that are of particular interest to local audiences.
 Researching for these presentations gives me the opportunity to learn more about the many interesting events of Tibbets' life.